 Keeping track of the watering schedules and ensuring the plants get their fair share of water is quite a task.
-It's challenging and time-consuming, and more often than not, we end up doing it haphazardly.
-We know how vital it is to keep your plants hydrated so why put them at risk?
-Obviously, you can't rely on an hourglass, and you can't even use a water wheel to irrigate your garden.
+It’s challenging and time-consuming, and more often than not, we end up doing it haphazardly.
+We know how vital it is to keep your plants and yard hydrated so why put them at risk?
+You can’t rely on an hourglass, and you can’t even use a water wheel to irrigate your garden.
 Watering plants is a chore for many people, which is why the hose timers are so handy.
-These little gadgets allow you to program watering times so your garden gets the water it needs.
-They not only make watering your plants easier but also save water, thereby helping to fight climate change.
-Below, you'll find our picks for the highest-rated water timers in 2022.
+These little gadgets allow you to program watering times so your garden and yard get the water they need; they not only make watering your plants easier but also save water, thereby helping to fight climate change.
+Below, you’ll find our picks for the highest-rated water timers in 2023.

 If you want to water plants regularly but don’t have the time, you’ll likely find yourself turning to a water timer.
 There are plenty of options available in the market, so, how do you choose one?
 In this guide, we will help you figure out which irrigation system is best for your needs.
 We’ll also talk about how these timers work, their benefits, how they can save time, and more!